 Under the Act, the federal applicable tax rate for estates, gifts, and generation skipping transfers exceeding the exemption amounts remains 40%.

 In conjunction with these exemption amounts, there is a federal annual exclusion amount that must be exceeded before a taxable gift is triggered.
-The annual exclusion amount for (non-charitable) gifting remains unchanged in its calculation under the Act and increases to $15,000 per person for 2018.
+The annual exclusion amount for (non-charitable) gifting remains unchanged in its calculation under the Act and increases to $15,000 per person for 2018 and 2019.
 Married couples can continue to participate in ‘gift-splitting’ to effectively transfer $30,000 to any beneficiary.
 A donor may make gifts up to the annual exclusion amount to an unlimited number of recipient donees, provided the aggregate of gifts from a donor to a particular donee does not exceed $15,000 in a tax year.

 - Gifts for qualified tuition payments or medical expenses are unlimited (not subject to annual exclusion limitations) if paid directly to the educational or medical institution, and gifts to a Section 529 Plan may be front-loaded for up to five years of annual gifts ($75,000 by an individual and $150,000 with gift splitting) before they are subject to federal gift tax.